condog101/BMTVG/README.md

 For the fiducial marker and calibration phantom described in the paper, CAD designs can be found in calibration_phantom_cad_models and intraop_cad_models, respectively.
 All were printed using a Bambu X1e, with a 4mm nozzle, using Nanovia Tech PLA XRS (https://nanovia.tech/en/ref/nanovia-pla-xrs/) (1.75 mm)

-The accompanying clinical data collected can be in found in Data. mkv files and ply meshes can be viewed with the viewer script in scripts.
+The accompanying clinical data collected can be in found in Data, with .mkv files on hugging face (https://huggingface.co/datasets/zcbecda/BMTVG). mkv files and ply meshes can be viewed with the viewer script in scripts.
 The vertebra meshes are generated using marching cubes on the patient CT scans.
 Vertebra can be partitioned using vertex colour.

 P.S.